okohll/abdocs/content/docs/tables/data-integrity-checks.md

 That said, these are the ways in which you can strictly enforce data integrity.

 ## At an individual field level
-Basic rules can be applied with [field options]({{<relref "/docs/fields/field-options/common-options">}}). for example a field may be set as mandatory, or it must contain unique values (no duplicates).
+Basic rules can be applied with [field options]({{<relref "/docs/fields/field-options/common-options">}}).
+For example a field may be set as mandatory, or it must contain unique values (no duplicates).

 ## Advanced field checks
 1. Expand the _Build Tables_ menu in the lefthand sidebar